-Coastal Vein and Vascular Specialists are committed to the most advanced minimally invasive treatment techniques for treating PAD.
+Our vein clinic specialists are committed to the most advanced minimally invasive treatment techniques for treating PAD.
 Most cases are able to be treated with an endovascular procedure using small wires and catheters to get across the blockage.
 There are many minimally invasive endovascular treatment options available – including balloon angioplasty of the blockage, placement of a stent in the leg, or performing an atherectomy in the leg which is sort of like using a Rota-Rooter device to clear the plaque from the leg.
 Most often, we need to use a combination of all these during a single procedure.
 The procedure is often performed as an outpatient.
 You can go home the same day!
 We usually require two days of rest after the procedure with no heavy lifting or strenuous activity.
 After which you may resume your normal daily activities.

 Rarely, and in the most severe of cases, we need to perform a surgical bypass where we route blood from one area of the leg to a different area of the leg.
 This requires hospital admission for several days and may require several weeks of recovery.

 If you have kidney disease, you may be at risk eventually developing chronic kidney failure and need long term hemodialysis.
 In this case, you will require a dialysis access procedure in order to be able to get dialysis.
 This procedure may be insertion of an arterio-venous fistula (AVF), or arterio-venous graft (AVG) into your arm.
 We will always try to perform the AV Fistula first.
 An AV Fistula provides the lowest risk of complications and longest patency rate.
 However, you must have an adequate sized vein for us to use for the AV Fistula.
 We can determine the size of your veins in our vascular ultrasound lab in our office.